 Site Navigation

-Walt Disney Features of the 1950, 60s, 70s & 80s
+Disney Movies of the 1950, 60s, 70s & 80s

 Then in 1966 the best animated film of all time (in our opinion) premiered – an adaptation of one of A. A. Milne's Winnie-the-Pooh stories, Winnie the Pooh and the Honey Tree, was released in 1966, to be followed by several other Pooh featurettes over the years and a full-length compilation feature, The Many Adventures of Winnie the Pooh, which was released in 1977.
 What would the world be like without the friends of Christopher Robin Winnie the Pooh, Piglet, Tigger and Eeyore and of course Pooh’s other friends Rabbit, Kanga and Roo, Owl and we can’t forget Gopher (but he’s not in the book you know….).

-It wasn’t until 1988 that the US and people in Middlesex County were entertained by the cast in Oliver & Company.
+It wasn’t until 1988 that the US and people in Middlesex County were entertained by the characters in Oliver & Company.
 This cartoon featured an all-star cast including Billy Joel as the voice of Dodger and Bette Midler as the voice of Georgette and had an emphasis on a modern pop soundtrack.
-We also met Oliver and Rita.
+We also met Fagin and Rita.
 Oliver & Company went on to become the most successful animated feature to that date.

 ArlingtonAuburndaleAyer